ZW-Fan/MH-RG-DeepONet/README.md

 # MH-RG DeepONet

-Reference implementation for the NLSE collision benchmark from **Multi-Head Residual-Gated DeepONet for Coherent Nonlinear Dynamics**.
+Reference implementation for the **Multi-Head Residual-Gated DeepONet for Coherent Nonlinear Dynamics**.
+The manuscript is available: http://arxiv.org/abs/2604.11972

 This repository contains a clean, modular PyTorch codebase for: